remixed123/LightServer/README.md

 * An Open Source Programmer (Join the community efforts and add your own features)
 * A Professional who develops for the Texas Instruments Tiva C and the CC3100/CC3200 MCUs (There is a lot of helpful code to perform all sorts of tasks).
-* Manufacturers of Electronic Lighting Devices, IoT Devices, Home Automation or other Wifi Enabled devices (You are free to use this code to develop a commercial product based on Texas Instruments MCUs, contact me for more information or assistance).
+* Manufacturers of Electronic Devices, IoT Devices, Home Automation or other Wifi Enabled devices (You are free to use this code to develop a commercial product based on Texas Instruments MCUs, contact me for more information or assistance).
 If you feel generous, I am always open to receiving some public thanks and the end product if possible.
 If not possible, it still would be great to know where my code has ended up...geek pride and all.
+* Manufacturers of RGB Lighting Devices.
+You may use the entire code base to work with your own custom board, I recommend you contact me for assistance, I will be more than happy to offer any advice I can.
+And the iSO Apps will be ready to use.

 ### Who Cannot Use This Code?